kizito9898/IT-Documentation/Powershell/Powershell-Absolute-Fundamentals.md

 ![Screenshot](images/screenshot556.jpg)

 ### Key Notes
-- An **alias** in PowerShell is a shortcut or alternate name for a cmdlet or command.
 - You can always **download a higher version of PowerShell** if your current version is outdated.

 ## Variables